 - All users are aware of the procedures for reporting accidental access to inappropriate materials.
 The breach must be immediately reported to the eSafety co-ordinator - Deliberate access to inappropriate materials by any user will lead to the incident being logged by the relevant responsible person, and an investigation by the Headteacher.
 Depending on the seriousness of the offence, sanctions could include immediate suspension, possibly leading to dismissal and involvement of police for very serious offences (see flowchart) - Users are made aware of sanctions relating to the misuse or misconduct through the induction process

 Managing an eSafety Incident

-These three flowcharts have been developed by the HSCB eSafety subgroup and are designed to help schools successfully manage eSafety incidents http://www.thegrid.org.uk/eservices/safety/incident.shtml
+The following three flowcharts have been developed by the HSCB eSafety subgroup and are designed to help schools successfully manage eSafety incidents